 - Promote your restaurant leveraging social media

 - Provide delivery with in-house delivery personnel or third party

-- Reward frequent customer with incentives
+- Reward frequent customers with incentives

 Have strict accounting procedures using a reliable system

 Accounting has always been an intimidating and boring procedure that is commonly overlooked by small privately-owned businesses.
-However, the lack of having strict accounting system and procedures is the most common cause of business failure.
+However, the lack of having a strict accounting system and procedures is the most common cause of business failure.
 Make no mistake assuming that businesses fail due to lack of sales.
 Many businesses fail due to poor cash management.
 A solid accounting system followed by strict accounting procedures will ensure success.
 We highly recommend QuickBooks.
 It integrates with most POS systems and banks for a more efficient process.